-Today is International Women's Day, and I am determined to take a break from all of the gloom and devastation I so often feel these days when I think about the state of things.
+Today is International Women's Day, and I am determined to take a break from all of the gloom and doom I so often feel these days when I think about the state of things.
 Instead, I am going to spend today thinking celebratory thoughts about the l contributions of individuals and communities who are grinding away against the patriarchy in a myriad of important ways every damn day.

 I have identified as a feminist for as long as I can remember.
 It has been a crucial piece of my identity since I was a teenager.
 Since becoming a mother, that identity has shifted and stretched in some important ways.
-After years of being engaged in academic work that examined and challenged patriarchal and racist power structures, I suddenly felt cut off from that world and that work.
+After years of being engaged in academic work that examined and challenged patriarchal and racist power structures, I suddenly felt cut off from that world and that work after my first child was born.
 Alone in my house in the suburbs, unable to drive, totally exhausted and consumed by the work of new motherhood, I felt frustrated and embarrassed that I was not doing anything to further the cause.
 I would read the Facebook updates of the writers, professors, lawyers, and teachers I love and value, and feel totally out of touch with the ideas and events outside of my own home.
 It was devastating.
 It took months and years of internal struggle and reflection to realise that I needed a new lens for understanding my place in things.

 For one thing, I began to connect with a network of strong, caring, and resilient humans, mostly women, mostly mothers, who support and care for one another as we go about the business of creating and maintaining families and homes.
 Some of these women work exclusively at home, while some also work outside the home all or part of the time.
 I began to understand that there is beauty and value in all labour, where ever it takes place, and whether or not it is paid.
 I always knew this, obviously, but it turned out that I didn't really know it, not really, not when it came to my own life.
-It was a belief that I would defend to the ends of the Earth, and yet I had never fully internalised it.
+It was a belief that I would defend to the ends of the Earth in the abstract, and yet I had never fully internalised it.
 I felt so self conscious whenever anyone would ask me what I did.
-I felt strangely compelled to explain and justify my own choice to stay home, even to strangers.
+I was strangely compelled to explain and justify my own choice to stay home, even to strangers.
 It took me an embarrassingly long time to understand that to devalue my own work meant that I was, by default, devaluing similar work undertaken by others.